How I Use Claude Code

 The Basic Loop

 I typically have 2-3 Claude Code agents running in separate terminal tabs.
+I also run a persistent Claude Code session on my Mac mini at home via SSH and tmux — I can close my laptop, and it keeps working.
 That's roughly my context-switching capacity - your mileage may vary.
 Sometimes it's:

 Sometimes two agents are working on the same feature - one exploring an approach while I steer another toward implementation.